Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/integration_guide/tfm_fpu_support.rst

   2021.10`` and later version shall be used to mitigate VLLDM instruction security vulnerability [4]_.
-* Support Inter-Process Communication (IPC) [5]_ model in TF-M, and doesn't support LIBRARY or SFN model.
+* Support Inter-Process Communication (IPC) [5]_ model in TF-M, and doesn't support SFN model.
 * Support Armv8-M mainline.
 * Support isolation level 1,2,3.
+* Support Arm Compiler for Embedded [10]_. ``Arm Compiler for Embedded 6.17`` and later version shall be used to mitigate VLLDM instruction security vulnerability [4]_.
 * Does not support use FPU in First-Level Interrupt Handling (FLIH) [6]_ at current stage.

-Please refer to Arm musca S1 [7]_ platform as a reference implementation when you enable FP support on your platforms.
+Please refer to Arm AN521 or AN552 platform as a reference implementation when you enable FP support on your platforms.

 ..
 Note::